ZeeNexus/go-algorandpor-sdk/README.md

 Additional developer documentation can be found on [developer.algorand.org](https://developer.algorand.org/)

+## Contributing (Code, Documentation, Bugs, Etc) ##

+C. Diaz De Leon (xddlg), A. Tran (autran0), and J. Li (175552) helped contribute to some of this code for a project in a shared course at the University for Fall 2019.

+## Project Layout ##

+`go-algorand` is split into various subpackages. algorand-por augments this layout.

 # Package overview

 In `client/`, the `algod` and `kmd` packages provide HTTP clients for their corresponding APIs. `algod` is the Algorand protocol daemon, responsible for reaching consensus with the network and participating in the Algorand protocol.
 You can use it to check the status of the blockchain, read a block, look at transactions, or submit a signed transaction. `kmd` is the key management daemon.
 It is responsible for managing spending key material, signing transactions, and managing wallets.